 annotation.act

-has two non-conversational terms: one mandatory term and another that can match zero or more tokens with method onMatch(...)
+has two non-conversational terms: one mandatory term and another that can match zero or more entities with method onMatch(...)

 as its callback.'~'